 If your sister cheated you out of your inheritance, there’s a lot you can do.
 You have legal options available and an estate lawyer will likely be able to get the money and property back for you.

 This may or may not work, but you can always just ask your sister to return the money or property.
-It could be that her plan was to only take the property if they could get away with it.
+It could be that her plan was to only take the property if she could get away with it.
 Now that she is discovered, she may decide to cut her losses and not have to deal with a civil lawsuit or even criminal prosecution, and she might just return the money or property in question.

 As a matter of fact, you can put this article on pause and try to get in touch with her right now.

 If that did not work, you can keep on reading.
 Your next step would probably be to sue your sister in court.
 If you need an attorney to recover stolen inheritance, you can send us an email at email@example.com or call us at 718-509-9774 to discuss your options.